-What Is A Transducer?
+What Is A Piezo Transducer?

-Piezoelectric TransducersA transducer is any device used to convert energy from one form to another - typically when converting input energy into output energy.
+piezo transducer part A transducer is any device used to convert energy from one form to another – typically when converting input energy into output energy.
 For transduction to occur, a change from one form of energy must also take place, such as a conversion from mechanical to electrical energy or vice versa.
 There are many types of transducers and the uses of transducers are widespread, impacting us in many ways.
-A common example is a microphone, which converts the input energy - or the sound waves produced by a voice or instrument - to output energy, or the electrical impulses in the form of amplified sound.
+A common example is a microphone, which converts the input energy – or the sound waves produced by a voice or instrument – to output energy, or the electrical impulses in the form of amplified sound.

-Other types of electroacoustic (involving a conversion between electrical energy and sound)transducers include hydrophones, which convert changes in water pressure to an electrical output, and pickups on musical instruments such as guitars, which convert the vibration of the instrument's strings into an electrical impulse.
+Other types of electroacoustic (involving a conversion between electrical energy and sound) transducers include hydrophones, which convert changes in water pressure to an electrical output, and pickups on musical instruments such as guitars, which convert the vibration of the instrument’s strings into an electrical impulse.

->> Shop Air Transducers || Shop Ultrasonic Transducers <<
+Shop Air Transducers

 What are Piezoelectric Transducers?